jeremybatesDC/baseballCardMakerApp/README.md

 reconsider placeholder rather tahn content, you know?
 Less work for user.

-autogrow footerback text area too after front one is all complete max height wise and stuff

 universal tightening down to phone x?
 For landscape orientation that is

 async await for data call

-autoresizing text area is cool -- super sweet.
-Need to up font size to 16

 splash images inflated this project by 400%. improve asap